Brian Foley (racing driver)

-Brian Foley (born 1934) is a retired Australian racing driver.
+Brian Patrick Foley (born 1934) is an Australian retired racing driver.
 He was active from the late 1950s through to 1974.
 Foley competed in Touring Car, GT and Sports Sedan categories and also contested numerous production car endurance races.
 His career highlights included a victory in the 1965 Lowood 4 Hour, second place in the 1967 Australian Touring Car Championship and a third-place finish in the 1965 Armstrong 500, all three attained driving a Morris Cooper S.

 Early career

 Foley started racing in the late 1950s, subsequently driving a variety of cars from the British Motor Corporation including Austin A30, Austin A40 Farina, Austin Lancer, Austin-Healey Sprite and Morris Cooper S. He placed ninth in Class C in the 1960 Armstrong 500 at Phillip Island driving an Austin Lancer for the B.M.C. works team.
 The following year Foley placed third in the 1961 Australian GT Championship driving an Austin-Healey Sprite.